TOD-theses/paper-T-RACE/main.typ

   analysis.
 - Theoretical discussion of TOD, including compilation of instructions that can cause TOD.
-- Methodology to mine potential TOD transaction pairs using only the RPC interface of an archive node, rather than requiring local access to it.
+- Methodology to mine and filter potential TOD transaction pairs using state changes
+- Methodology to simulate TOD transaction pairs
+- Evaluation on 3 different TOD attack definitions
+- this thesis can be reproduced using an archive node as a service via RPC, and does not require local execution of transactions.

 = Background
 This chapter gives background knowledge on Ethereum, that is helpful to follow the remaining paper.
 We also introduce a notation for these concepts.